Tag Archive : best couple counsellor in Delhi

 Relationship Tips by Relationship Counselor Shivani Misri Sadhoo

 Human relationships are quite fickle and tricky at times, particularly in marital life.
 You never know what will happen next in your relationship.
 More so if it involves cheating on your partner.
-When someone you love and betrays your trust, it can feel like a hopeless situation.
+When someone you love and betray your trust, it can feel like a hopeless situation.
 But when you learn how to move on after cheating, it’s completely possible for your relationship to survive.

 Here’s how to turn your relationship around, repair trust, and get things back on track.
 India’s eminent marriage counsellor and relationship expert Shivani Misri Sadhoo reveals 5 ways couples can survive cheating.